caojiachen1/grobid-rs/docs/GIT_HOOKS.md

 If you encounter issues with hooks:

 1. Ensure you have the latest rustfmt installed: `rustup component add rustfmt`
+1. Check if rustfmt is installed: `rustup component add rustfmt`
+2. Check if actionlint is installed: `actionlint --version` or install it from [github.com/rhysd/actionlint](https://github.com/rhysd/actionlint#installation)
-2. Check that the hook files have execute permissions: `chmod +x .git/hooks/pre-commit`
+3. Check that the hook files have execute permissions: `chmod +x .git/hooks/pre-commit`
-3. Verify the path to executables in your hooks are correct for your system
+4. Verify the path to executables in your hooks are correct for your system
-4. On Windows, ensure scripts use the correct shebang and line endings
+5. On Windows, ensure scripts use the correct shebang and line endings
-5. If auto-formatting isn't working, make sure you're not using the `--check` flag with `cargo fmt`
+6. If auto-formatting isn't working, make sure you're not using the `--check` flag with `cargo fmt`
-6. Try reinstalling the hooks using the `scripts/install-hooks.sh` script
+7. Try reinstalling the hooks using the `scripts/install-hooks.sh` script
-7. Check the output of `git hook run pre-commit` for debugging information
+8. Check the output of `git hook run pre-commit` for debugging information
+9. Run individual hooks manually for testing: `.git/hooks/pre-commit.sh` or `.git/hooks/pre-commit-actionlint.sh`

 ## Alternative: Check-Only Pre-commit Hook